Skip to content

 How long does it take to walk the Via Dolorosa? +

-The route is short — under a kilometre — and takes about 30 to 45 minutes to walk at a reflective pace, longer if you pause at each station or join a guided devotion.
+The route is short — under a kilometre — and takes about 30 to 45 minutes to walk at a reflective pace, or 1.5 to 2 hours if you pause at each station, enter the chapels, or join a guided devotion.
 It runs from near Lions' Gate in the Muslim Quarter to the Church of the Holy Sepulchre in the Christian Quarter.

 When is the Via Dolorosa procession? +

-The Franciscans lead a weekly procession along the Via Dolorosa every Friday afternoon, starting near the first station.
-The most significant walk of the year is on Good Friday during Holy Week, when large crowds retrace the route.
+The Franciscans lead a public procession along the Via Dolorosa every Friday, starting at the First Station around 15:00 in winter and 16:00 in summer.
+Anyone may join.
+The most significant walk of the year is on Good Friday during Holy Week, when very large crowds retrace the route.

 More to see in Jerusalem